fyodorio/fyodorio-is-gridsome/content/posts/about-the-shed-dweller.md

 I always loved computers and treated them with respect.
 By the time I got my first one, I was able to disassemble and assemble it back with my eyes shut, because I loved reading books about PCs and PC magazines (it was a thing these days).
 And during my engineering days I always set up my working machine so as I was able to go to the moon with it installed on my ship.
 I had a lot of shell scripts for automation, several Linux distros installed simultaneously (on top of Windows of course).
 But funny how software development taught me to value seamless experience and focus on *things that you do* instead of *what you do it with*.
 So at some day I tried my wife's MacBook and understood that maybe I'm getting old, but I love the experience of using the machine just to work and not to set thing up, fix and fine-tune the system behaviour.
 That's when I probably became a professional software developer instead of a computer geek.

 As I love the visual part of software, I was always engaged in UI/UX development more than anything else which means HTML, CSS, JS, TS and everything that's in between and around.
 I even practiced CSS art and animation and loved the creative part of it a lot.
-But at the same time, at different stages of my career I played with Java, C#, C, Objective-C and Swift, Elm, Lua, Lisps, and much more.
+But at the same time, at different stages of my career I played with Java, C#, C, Objective-C and Swift, Elm, Lua, Lisps, Rust, Zig, and much more.
 I still plan to come back to developing my own bootstrap C compiler...

 But no matter what people say, front-end development is quite complex and sophisticated in itself, I never fail at finding new challenges at my job and new ways to improve my craft.
 Some funny things I participated in are: